 If Microbiota is vital to our health, how can we ensure we have enough of them or the right kinds?
 You may be familiar with probiotics, or you may already be using them.
 These foods naturally contain Microbiota or supplements containing live active bacteria, advertised to support digestive health.

-Sales of probiotic supplements exceeded $35 billion in 2015, with an expected increase to $65 billion by 2024.
-Whether you believe the health claims or think it’s just another snake oil scam.
-They are a multi-billion-dollar industry Along with booming research.
+Sales of probiotic additions surpassed $35 billion in 2015, with a predictable increase to $65 billion by 2024.
+Whether you trust the health claims or think it’s just another snake oil scam.
+They are a multi-billion-dollar manufacturing Company with booming research.

 Can Diet affect one’s Microbiota?